semgrep/semgrep-docs/docs/running-rules.md

 ## Introduction

-Semgrep reports findings in code based on rules.
-These rules use specific patterns to match code.
+Semgrep reports findings in code based on rules, which use specific patterns to match code.
 When Semgrep matches a portion of code, it is reported as a finding.
 Findings may help you to catch issues of security, performance, correctness, and best practices.
-Rules are stored in an open-source [Semgrep Registry](https://github.com/returntocorp/semgrep-rules) that enables you to scan code without need to write anything custom.
+Rules are stored in an open-source [Semgrep Registry](https://github.com/returntocorp/semgrep-rules) that enables you to scan code without the need to write anything custom.
 The list below covers different kinds of Semgrep rules:

 - Existing [Semgrep Registry rules](#running-semgrep-registry-rules) or [rules contributed to the Semgrep Registry by you](https://semgrep.dev/docs/contributing/contributing-to-semgrep-rules-repository/) to find out how to add new rules.
 - [Local rules](#creating-and-using-local-rules):